-June 5, 2018: First date of class, Term I. If you officially withdraw from all of your summer classes with the Office of the Registrar before this date, all summer charges (except the tuition deposit) and your financial aid award are canceled.
+June 7, 2021: First date of class, Term I. If you officially withdraw from all of your summer classes with the Office of the Registrar before this date, all summer charges (except the tuition deposit) and your financial aid award are canceled.
 If you are a new student in the summer and did not register for summer semester classes, you will be considered to have never enrolled at PLU for the term.

-June 20, 2018: This is the date at which 60% of Term I will have elapsed.
+June 22, 2021: This is the date at which 60% of Term I will have elapsed.
 If you withdraw prior to this date, your tuition charges and financial aid award will be prorated on a daily basis.
 On campus housing charges are prorated according to the Residential life proration schedule.
 There is no tuition reduction and financial aid for the term will be considered to be fully utilized if you withdraw on or after this date.
+Eligibility to work under the work study programs terminate upon your withdrawal from the university.